THE INVISIBLE HAND

 The Invisible Hand 2014

-I have an app on my tablet called World Live Cams Pro where the user can view live streams from security cameras located around the world.
-One of my favourite cameras to visit is located in a Russian village called Beloozerski.
-The camera is mounted on the side of a tall residential building with 180 degree views over a high rise housing estate situated in a semi-rural area 80 kms from Moscow.
+The camera is mounted on the side of a tall residential building that houses the local Artist Union - organisations that were established during the Soviet era and still operating today, with 180 degree views over a suburb of high rise apartment housing situated in a semi-rural area 80 kms from Moscow.
 The app allows the user to control the high definition camera; pan left and right, up, down as well as zoom controls.
-I like the location because it is residential and I can view people in their local environment.
-It’s pretty every day stuff, kids, prams, supermarket, notice board, dogs, waiting, playground, talking, looking although people who live here seem to be aware of the camera at times.
+I like the location because it is high density residential an every day local environment rather than typical CCTV spots in commercial or tourist districts.